Rbektas39/Bektas---Data---Science---Portfolio/README.md

 This application allows users to explore how building design features influence energy consumption by training and comparing multiple regression models, including Linear Regression, Decision Trees, and Random Forests.
 Users can adjust model parameters, evaluate performance using metrics such as R², MAE, and RMSE, and visualize results through diagnostic plots.

-The project builds on my understanding of supervised machine learning by moving beyond static analysis to an interactive environment where model behavior can be explored dynamically.
+The project builds on my understanding of supervised machine learning by giving the user an interactive environment where model behavior can be explored dynamically.

 ### Contribution to Portfolio